yulonglim/tp/docs/DeveloperGuide.md

 #### Implementation details

 The edit command is implemented using `EditCommand` and `EditCommandParser`, along with `TeachBookParser` and `LogicManager` which creates the required objects.
-Cases where the user enters an invalid input or does not modify the student at all is handled with exceptions along with corresponding error feedback to the user.
+Cases where the user enters an invalid input is handled with exceptions along with corresponding error feedback to the user.

 The edit command has the following format:
 `edit INDEX [n/NAME] [p/PHONE_NUMBER] [e/EMAIL] [a/ADDRESS] [t/TAG]...`